Bobby Rydell, singer and ‘Bye Bye Birdie’ star, dies at 79 - NewsBreak

 (NEXSTAR) – Bobby Rydell, a pop singer and star of the 1963 film “Bye Bye Birdie,” has died at the age of 79.

 The Philadelphia native saw 34 of his singles land on the Billboard Hot 100, with the most well-known being “Wild One.”
 Others include “Volare,” “The Cha-Cha-Cha,” and “We Got Love,” according to Variety .
-Rydell was still touring with a performance scheduled for June in Atlantic City.‘Seinfeld,’ ‘Toy Story’ actress dies
+Rydell was still touring with a performance scheduled for June in Atlantic City.

 On the big screen, Rydell starred in the musical film “Bye Bye Birdie” alongside Dick Van Dyke and Ann Margaret.
 On the small screen, Rydell made appearances in the 1980s hit “The Facts of Life.”